Cray-HPE/docs-csm/operations/firmware/FAS_Admin_Procedures.md

 <a name="check-for-new-firmware-versions-with-a-dry-run"></a>

-## Check for New Firmware Versions with a Dry-Run
+## Check for new firmware versions with a dry-run

 Use the Firmware Action Service \(FAS\) dry-run feature to determine what firmware can be updated on the system.
 Dry-runs are enabled by default, and can be configured with the `overrideDryrun` parameter.